docker/docs/ee/ucp/admin/install/cloudproviders/install-on-azure.md

 addresses to a custom value due to:

 - Primarily using the Swarm Orchestrator
-- Deploying UCP on a small Azure subnet (for example /24)
+- Deploying UCP on a small Azure subnet (for example, /24)
 - Plan to run a small number of Kubernetes pods on each node.

-For example if you wanted to provision 16 addresses per virtual machine, then you would pass `--azure-ip-count 16` into the UCP installation command.
+For example, if you wanted to provision 16 addresses per VM, then you would pass `--azure-ip-count 16` into the UCP installation command.

 If you need to adjust this value post-installation, see [instructions](https://docs.docker.com/ee/ucp/admin/configure/ucp-configuration-file/) on how to download the UCP configuration file, change the value, and update the configuration via the API.
-If you reduce the value post-installation, existing virtual machines will not be reconciled, and you will have to manually edit the IP count in Azure.
+If you reduce the value post-installation, existing VMs will not be reconciled, and you will have to manually edit the IP count in Azure.

 ### Install UCP